'He-Man' artist and toy designer T. Mark Taylor dies at 80 - NewsBreak

 He-man was the muscled frontman for toy manufacturer Mattel’s Masters of the Universe franchise, which would later spawn an animated series that became a staple for children.
 Kids squeezed in homework between scenes featuring the strapping cartoon hero as he battled sorcerers and other villains.

-He-Man might have been known as a hulking superhero warrior but also became an icon within the LGBTQ community, who saw parallels in the secret life of Prince Adam, He-Man’s alter ego.
+He-Man was the epitome of hulking superhero warrior but also became an icon within the LGBTQ community, who saw parallels in the secret life of Prince Adam, He-Man’s alter ego.

 As in the case of many creative endeavors, many hands shaped the franchise.
 Taylor has said the prototypes date back to his own childhood as he fantasized about being “the next hero.”
 He said he based the concept of He-Man on his vision of Cro-Magnon men, as well as Vikings.

-Mattel sold more than 70 million action figures from its Masters of the Universe collection within 30 months after it hit stores nearly 40 years ago, according to The New York Times.
+Mattel sold more than 70 million action figures from its Masters of the Universe collection — which hit shelves in 1982 — during the first 2.5 years of the brand, according to The New York Times.

 Taylor began his career with El Segundo-based Mattel in 1976 as a packaging designer, his family said.